High Availability Options

-Load balancing is a mechanism for equitably distributing remote-access VPN traffic among the devices in a virtual cluster.
+VPN load balancing is a mechanism for equitably distributing remote-access VPN traffic among the devices in a VPN load-balancing group.
 It is based on simple distribution of traffic without taking into account throughput or other factors.
-A load-balancing cluster consists of two or more devices, one is the virtual master, and the other devices are the backup.
-These devices do not need to be of the exact same type, or have identical software versions or configurations.
+A VPN load-balancing group consists of two or more devices.
+One device is the director, and the other devices are member devices.
+Group devices do not need to be of the exact same type, or have identical software versions or configurations.

-All active devices in a virtual cluster carry session loads.
-Load balancing directs traffic to the least-loaded device in the cluster, distributing the load among all devices.
+All active devices in a VPN load-balancing group carry session loads.
+VPN load balancing directs traffic to the least-loaded device in the group, distributing the load among all devices.
 It makes efficient use of system resources and provides increased performance and high availability.

 A failover configuration requires two identical ASAs connected to each other through a dedicated failover link and, optionally, a stateful failover link.
 The health of the active interfaces and units is monitored to determine when specific failover conditions are met.
 If those conditions occur, failover occurs.
 Failover supports both VPN and firewall configurations.